vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/189/03_agne_tvamasmadyuyodhyamIvA.md

 The 2nd hemistich lacks a verb.
 I supply kaḥ; the idiom púnar √kṛ ‘make new, renew’ is fairly common (see Gr., s.v. púnar, 2), and see also Agastya’s I.174.7 kṣā́m … kaḥ, with the same object as here though with a very different sense.
 The publ. tr.

-should signal the lack of verb by a device like “Re(new) …” or “(Make) new …”
+should signal the lack of verb by a device like “Renou(new) …” or “(Make) new …”